daleonpz/Research-Project/chapter2.md

 The camera extrinsic parameters are given by the rotation matrix $\mathbf{R}$ and translation vector $\mathbf{t}$. which are used to project an image on the world frame to camera frame.
 There is also a scale transformation, but it's already given by $\alpha_{x}$ and $\alpha_{y}$.

-Current cameras are equipped with lenses that produce some distortions on the images, however, the pinhole model is still a good aproximation for our case since we are using a **PiCamera** which has minimal distortions.
+Current cameras are equipped with lenses that produce some distortions on the images, however, the pinhole model is still a good approximation for our case since we are using a **PiCamera** which has minimal distortions.

 The camera calibration has been done with using `OpenCV`.
 This library implementation is based on the technique described by [@Zhang2000] and the matlab implementation done by [@Bouguet2010].
 The calibration technique in [@Zhang2000] requires the camera to observed a planar pattern, usually a chessboard pattern, at different orientations, the more the better the estimation of the intrinsic parameters.
 The calibration algorithm minimize the reprojection error which is the distance between observed feature points on the planer pattern and the projected using the estimates parameters.

-For calibration we used a _ChArUco_ board instead of the clasical chessboard because it generates a better estimation of the pamateres [@opencv_library].
+For calibration we used a _ChArUco_ board instead of the classical chessboard because it generates a better estimation of the parameters [@opencv_library].

-![Plannar Patterns [@opencv_library] \label{img:pattern}](img/pattern.png)
+![Planar Patterns [@opencv_library] \label{img:pattern}](img/pattern.png)

 The procedure to calibrate the PiCamera is straightforward with `OpenCV` and the sample codes found under `opencv_contrib-3.4.1/modules/aruco/samples`.
-**A detailed explantion can be found in the Appendix (not sure but is a remainder)**.
+**A detailed explanation can be found in the Appendix (not sure but is a remainder)**.

 1. Create a charuco board, print it and paste it on a solid and planar surface.
 2. Compile the example code `calibrate_camera_charuco.cpp` and run it